FM FencingMonitor

 Static

-A static Offense Dynamics report is based on one eligible offensive-context video or one selected session.
-It shows the aggregated reading of the offensive profile for that material.
+A static Offense Dynamics report is based on one eligible attacking-context video or one selected session.
+It shows how offensive movement appears in that material.

 Longitudinal

 A longitudinal Offense Dynamics report requires at least 5 eligible comparable videos.
-It shows how offensive findings evolve across the observed material.
+It shows whether offensive movement patterns persist, decrease, increase, or vary over time.

-This report can also support contextual versus analysis on one eligible film when the comparison is made across opposite tactical contexts.
+This report can also support contextual versus analysis on one eligible film, when one athlete is analyzed in attacking context and the other in the opposite movement context.

 Input requirements